 GWD utilizes three groundwater wells to supply water to the town.
 These wells include the William Marshall Well and the Ronald I. Marshall (Duffy's Landing) Well, both located off West Street behind the Water Treatment Plant (WTP), and the Commissioners Well, located off Bailey Lane near the bridge/culvert.
-These wells are shallow (40 to 60 feet deep), gravel pack wells that draw water from the Parker River aquifer.
-The water from all three wells is pH adjusted, filtered for iron and manganese removal, chlorinated for bacteria disinfection, and pumped into the distribution system.
-Additional water storage in the system is handled by three water storage tanks, located off Baldpate Road, to maintain a constant supply.
-In late-October 2013, GWD shut the elevated tank (next to the golf course) to promote greater use of the tanks on Baldpate Hill - thereby reducing the water age in the tanks and improving water quality in the distribution system.
+GWD wells are shallow (40 to 60 feet deep), gravel pack wells that draw water from the Parker River aquifer.
+The water from all three wells is pH adjusted, filtered for iron and manganese removal, chlorinated for disinfection (bacteria and virus inactivation), and pumped into the distribution system.
+Water storage in the system is handled by three water storage tanks, located off Baldpate Road, to maintain a constant supply.
+In October 2013, GWD shut the elevated tank (next to the golf course) to promote greater use of the tanks on Baldpate Hill - thereby reducing the water age in the tanks and improving water quality in the distribution system.
+Internal mixers, installed in 2014, also help to reduce stagnation in the tanks.